dbcli/pgcli/docs/pages/full_screen_apps.rst

 - A higher level abstraction of building a layout is by using "widgets".
 A widget is a reusable layout component that can contain multiple containers and controls.
 It should have a ``__pt__container__`` function, which is supposed to return the root container for this widget.
+Prompt_toolkit contains a couple of widgets like :class:`~prompt_toolkit.layout.widgets.base.TextArea`, :class:`~prompt_toolkit.layout.widgets.base.Button`, :class:`~prompt_toolkit.layout.widgets.base.Frame`, :class:`~prompt_toolkit.layout.widgets.base.VerticalLine` and so on.

-- The highest level abstractions are in the ``shortcuts`` module.
+- The highest level abstractions can be found in the ``shortcuts`` module.
   There we don't have to think about the layout, controls and containers at all.
-This is the simplest way to use prompt_toolkit, but is only meant for certain use cases.
+This is the simplest way to use prompt_toolkit, but is only meant for specific use cases, like a prompt or a simple dialog window.

 Containers and controls
 ^^^^^^^^^^^^^^^^^^^^^^^